 - Setup and deployment within a teaching and learning environment

-- Collaboration and communication technologies for the classroom
+- Collaboration and communication technologies for school use

 - Adoption and change management for education technology